Developing the team: Meet the Weldmar Apprentices

 Melanie started at Weldmar in 2010, and was previously Admin Lead in the Education team (now Workforce Development).
 In 2017, she was successful in applying for a new role as People Services Adviser.

 “Although I knew a lot about the organisation”, says Melanie, “and the learning and development aspects, I had to learn new areas of work, required for the new role.
 I applied for the apprenticeship, which supported my learning and would give me the underpinning knowledge required”

 “My course lasted for a year, and I went to college once a week in term time.
 Whilst completing my apprenticeship I had to evidence that 20% of my time was dedicated to the course and off the job training.
-This included attending lectures, reading and research, listening to podcasts, attending training courses, coaching from my line manager, doing a new task and seeking feedback, as well as time to write up my assignments”
+This included attending lectures, reading and research, listening to podcasts, attending training courses.
+There was also coaching from my line manager, doing a new task and seeking feedback.
+And not forgetting the time to write up my assignments”

 “There were eight modules and assignments at the end of each of those.
-At the end of the course I also completed a consultative project and my competency in the role was assessed during a professional discussion, which is a key part of the apprenticeship.
+At the end of the course I also completed a consultative project.
+My competency in the role was assessed during a professional discussion, which is a key part of the apprenticeship.
 Completing the qualification gives you the knowledge, but as an apprenticeship you apply that knowledge in the workplace.

 “Although I have worked for Weldmar for over 10 years, my apprenticeship has enabled me to gain credibility in a new role.
 I have developed my specialist knowledge and learned new skills required.
 It’s hard work, you have to put the work in, but it’s worth it”